 (2) When the person is using medications to the extent that the use adversely affects the performance of his or her duties or the health or safety of any resident of the home.

-(E) Employees of temporary employment services or, to the extent applicable, paid consultants working in a nursing home, shall have medical examinations and tuberculosis tests in accordance with paragraph (D) of this rule, except that a new tuberculosis test and medical certification are not required for each new assignment.
-Each nursing home in which such an individual works shall obtain verification of the medical certification and the tuberculosis test result, as applicable, from the employment agency or consultant before the individual begins work and shall maintain this documentation on file.
+(E) Employees of temporary employment services or, to the extent applicable, paid consultants working in a nursing home, shall have medical examinations in accordance with paragraph (D) of this rule, except that a new medical certification is not required for each new assignment.
+Each nursing home in which such an individual works shall obtain verification of the medical certification result, as applicable, from the employment agency or consultant before the individual begins work and shall maintain this documentation on file.

 (1) Has two years of experience in a social or recreational program within five years preceding the date of hire, one year of which was full-time in a resident activities program in a health care setting;